North Korea: Is the US being forced back to the negotiating table?

 Senior figures in the Trump administration have ramped up their threats of military action in the wake of North Korea's successful test of an intercontinental ballistic missile (ICBM) but foreign policy experts say the only option going forward is a return to the negotiating table.

+During a press conference in Poland Thursday morning, US President Donald Trump said he was considering "pretty severe things" in response to North Korea's "very, very bad behavior."

-On Wednesday, the US general leading troops in South Korea, Gen. Vincent K. Brooks, said only "self restraint" was preventing war, as US ambassador to the United Nations Nikki Haley said the US was prepared to use its "considerable military forces."
+One day earlier, the US general leading troops in South Korea, Gen. Vincent K. Brooks, said only "self restraint" was preventing war, while US ambassador to the United Nations Nikki Haley said the US was prepared to use its "considerable military forces."

 But for all the US' military posturing, experts say any form of military strike would be disastrous and out of the question.